jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 ## Lessons

 Frederick Douglass had bravery, intelligence, persistence.
 He's an examplar of humanity.
-What he teaches us, is philosophy is how we cyborgs connect with our tools.
-And it's very hard to break that connection.
+What he teaches us, once cyborgs majically connect with a tool, it's very hard to break that connection.
 Mastering Techvolution means understaind the philosophy that connects us to our tools.

-It's not a coincidence many univeristy professors and students are Bernie Sanders socialists.
+It's not a coincidence many university professors and students are Bernie Sanders socialists.
 Nor that corporate executives are foriegn labour, low tax, CNBC economists.
 Each is using tools, be it lecture halls and libraries, or spreadsheets and tax havens, as their tools.

 Asking someone's politics is really asking what tools they use or think other people should use.
 The noise of red/blue politics is smokescreen.